raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     = raise awareness
     ?
 La campaña tiene como objetivo concienciar sobre el cambio climático : `The campaign aims to raise awareness about climate change`

+cautivar
+    = to captivate
-cautivar = hold me in thrall
+    = hold me in thrall
     ?
-El libro me cautivó desde la primera página : `The book held me in thrall from the first page` ?
+El libro me cautivó desde la primera página : `The book held me in thrall from the first page` - `The book captivated me from ...e`
+    ?
 Su belleza me cautivó : `Her beauty held me in thrall`

+presionar
+    = to press
-presionar = put pressure on
+    = to put pressure on
     ? Él me presionó para terminar el proyecto : `He put pressure on me to finish the project` ?
 Ella lo presionó para tomar una decisión : `She put pressure on him to make a decision`